Dedekind Zeta motives for totally real fields: Triangulation of Product-hyperbolic manifolds.

 \begin{cor} Any finite union of product-simplices can be obtained by gluing finitely many geodesic product-simplices along pairs of common facets. \end{cor}

 We can now prove the main result of this section, following \cite{Z}.

-\begin{prop} Every product-hyperbolic manifold $M^\n$ of finite volume admits a finite tiling by products of geodesic simplices. \end{prop} \begin{proof} By theorem $\ref{thmdecompintoends}$, there is a finite decomposition $M^\n= \bigcup_\ell M_{(\ell)},$ where $M_{(\ell)}$ is a cone over a compact flat-hyperbolic manifold with boundary $F_\ell$.
-We first tile each piece $M_{(\ell)}$ by tiling $F_\ell$ and then taking cones at infinity over this tiling.
-We then obtain a tiling of $M^\n$ on taking the union of all the geodesic product-simplices involved and excising any overlaps using the corollary above.
+\begin{prop} Every product-hyperbolic manifold $M$ of finite volume admits a finite tiling by products of geodesic simplices.
+If $M$ is defined over a tuple of fields $S$ as in $\S\ref{sectrationalpoints}$, then we can assume the product simplices have $S$-rational vertices. \end{prop} \begin{proof} By theorem $\ref{thmdecompintoends}$, there is a finite decomposition $M= \bigcup_\ell M_{(\ell)},$ where $M_{(0)}$ is compact and for $\ell\geq 1$, $M_{(\ell)}$ is a cone over $F_\ell$, a compact flat-hyperbolic manifold with boundary.
+We first tile each $M_{(\ell)}$ for $\ell\geq 1$ by constructing a tiling of $F_\ell$ and taking the cone at infinity over this tiling using $\S\ref{sectcones}$.
+We then obtain a tiling of $M$ on taking the union of all the geodesic product-simplices involved in the tiling of each piece $M_{(\ell)}$ and excising the overlaps using corollary $\ref{corexcis}$.